How Long Does It Take To Train For An Ultramarathon?

 To stay healthy and happy, ensure you carve out the time for all of the important extra details, such as:

-• Warming up and cooling down before and after each session
+• Proper warm-ups and cool-downs before and after sessions

-• Strength training and mobility work twice a week
+• Strength training and mobility work twice per week

-• Getting 8-9 hours of sleep per night, ideally
+• Getting 8–9 hours of sleep per night, whenever possible

-• Learning how to fix your feet, or even more importantly, how to avoid issues such as blisters, chafing, and runner’s toenail
+• Learning how to care for your feet, and more importantly, how to prevent blisters, chafing, and toenail issues before they start

 There are few accomplishments more rewarding than crossing an ultramarathon finish line.
 It’s worth taking the time to train correctly.
 Rushing the process will only put you at risk for injury or simply not enjoying the race because you are underprepared.